Thinking of buying the Leica Rugby 620 rotating laser level. Read this article before you do.

 With so many rotating laser levels on the market it is difficult to know which one to buy.
 So, you are interested in getting a rotating laser level, but with so many rotating laser levels on the market, which one will serve you best?
 Well, Leica have just last year released a new line of rotating laser levels starting with the Leica Rugby 600 series of rotating laser levels.
 In this article I shall be reviewing the Leica Rugby 620 rotating laser level.

-The Leica Rugby 600 series rotating laser level is the replacement for the ageing Rugby 100 series rotating laser levels.
-There are 6 Leica Rugby rotating laser level variants in the 600 series.
+The Leica Rugby 600 series rotating laser level is the replacement for the ageing Leica Rugby 100 series rotating laser levels.
+There are 6 Leica Rugby rotating laser level models in the 600 series.
 But I think the most popular one will be the Leica Rugby 620 Rotating Laser level.
+This is the one I see on most construction sites that I work on.

-Is the Leica Rugby 620 the best rotating laser level to buy.
+Is the Leica Rugby 620 the best rotating laser level?

-The Leica Rugby 620 rotating laser level is one of the best rotating laser levels that you can buy in 2020.
-I consider it to be on a par with the Topcon RL-H5A.
-Either the Topcon RL-H5A or the Leica Rugby 620 rotating laser level will serve you well.
+The Leica Rugby 620 is one of the best rotating laser levels that you can buy in 2021.
+I consider it to be on a par with the Topcon RL-H5A rotating laser level.
+Either the Topcon RL-H5A or the Leica Rugby 620 will serve you well.
 It will be your choice of manufacturer that will ultimately sway your decision.

-Is the Leica Rugby 620 rotating laser level easy to use?
+How easy is the Leica Rugby 620 to use?

 What is the working range of the Leica Rugby 620 Rotating Laser Level?